PRATHAM777P/MOBAIS-My-Open-AI-Based-Artificial-Intelligence-System-/README.md

-# MOBAIS: Modular OpenAI-Based Assistant with Intelligent Speech
+# MOBAIS: My Open AI-Based Artificial Intelligence System

 MOBAIS is a modular, voice-activated and text-based AI assistant built with Python, OpenAI GPT-4, and modern speech technologies.
 It supports both CLI and GUI modes, customizable personalities, wake words, and intent recognition for smart task execution.